jclearngit/denmark/README.md

 # denmark
-A sample project for learning collaborative workflows in Git.
+A sample project for learning collaborative workflows in Git/Github